ercrema/objectmediated_transmission/README.md

 * `src.R` ... contains utility functions and simulation code for all experiments presented in the paper.
 * `runscript.R` ... executes all simulations and generates figures presented in the paper.
 * `figures/*.pdf` ... pdf version of all figures in the paper.
 Generated using scripts contained in `runscript.R`.
 * `esm.Rmd` ...
-Suplementary material (in Rmarkdown format) containing detaled description of the models and the experiment design.
+Suplementary material (in Rmarkdown format) containing detailed description of the models and the experiment design.

 ## Required R packages